iBotPeaches/Apktool/_includes/intermediate-framework-files.md

 As you probably know, Android apps utilize code and resources that are found on the Android OS itself.
 These are known as framework resources and Apktool relies on these to properly decode and build apks.
+AOSP defined resources can be found at <a target="_blank" href="https://android.googlesource.com/platform/frameworks/base/+/master/core/res/res/values/public.xml">public.xml</a>.
 <br /><br />
 Every Apktool release contains internally the most up to date AOSP framework at the time of the release.
 This allows you to decode and build most apks without a problem.
 However, manufacturers add their own framework files in addition to the regular AOSP ones.
 To use apktool against these manufacturer apks you must first install the manufacturer framework files.
 <h4><strong>Example</strong></h4>
 Lets say you want to decode <code>HtcContacts.apk</code> from an HTC device.
 If you try you will get an error message.